-- 1. Classroom health education will complement PE by reinforcing the knowledge and selfmanagement skills needed to maintain a physically-active lifestyle and to reduce time spent on sedentary activities; - 2.
+- 1. Classroom health education will complement PE by reinforcing the knowledge and self-management skills needed to maintain a physically-active lifestyle and to reduce time spent on sedentary activities, such as watching television; - 2.
 Opportunities for physical activity will be incorporated into other subject lessons; and - 3.
 Classroom teachers will provide short physical activity breaks between lessons or classes, as appropriate